projectestac/wordpress-gif-master/readme.txt

 == Features ==

-* Easy to use, simple configurations.
+* Easy to use, No configurations.

 * Super fast loading of Gifs.